 By Rabbi Aaron Benson

-Rabbi Aaron Benson is the rabbi at North Shore Jewish Center in Port Jefferson Station.
+The author is the rabbi at the North Shore Jewish Center in Port Jefferson Station.